florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 This will give a new prompt where we can actually upload our header image.
 To upload a new image left click the '*upload*' button.
 This should prompt us with a file explorer screen in which you can select the image file on your local system.
 <img src=".Active Email Editior EN media/ImageUploadScreen.png">

 After uploading the image will show up in the image popup screen.
 This image might be hard to find in this screen as the media folder is shared across the whole website.
-To fix this you can make use of the search functionality in the top right of the prompted screen.
+To find the right image faster you can make use of the search functionality in the top right of the prompted screen.
 The search functionality searches based on the filename that was uploaded just now.
 To finally select the image left click on the image thumbnail which brings you back to the previous prompt.
 In this prompt simply press save and look at the preview header to see the newly selected header image.

 <img src=".Active Email Editior EN media/SearchFunctionImageSelect.png">

 ### **4.4.2 Background colour selection**
-After adding an image we have a couple more properties we can set the customize our e-mail header.
+After adding an image we have a couple more properties we can set to customize our e-mail header.
 Let's start with the background colour of the header, simply left click on the '*Background colour*' field.
 This should give us the following prompt:
 <img src=".Active Email Editior EN media/ColorSelection.png">
 Simply left click the coloured button highlighted in the image above.
 This should prompt a new screen in which you can pick your desired colours.
-You can select the desiredcolourusing the colour reel or by entering the colour hex code in the highlighted part of the image.
+You can select the desired colour using the colour reel or by entering the colour hex code in the highlighted part of the image.
 After having selected the right colour press the '*Choose*' button to exit the colour picker.
 Then press save to lock in the colour as the background colour.

 <img src=".Active Email Editior EN media/ColorPicker.png">

 ### **4.4.3 Other header properties**
 The other properties are pretty straight forward; to change a property simple left click on a field fill in the prompt and press save.
 Let's take the *height* property as an example, left mouse click on the height field.
 We are now prompted with the screen shown below.
 The top textbox is the value of our property and the drop down below can be seen as the unit of measurement the value is interpreted as.

 Changing other properties such as *Image padding* follows the exact same process.
-It is recommended to check the preview after every change to see if the change was a positive or not.
+It is recommended to check the preview after every change to see if the change was for the better or not.

 **Tip:** *Do not forget to regularly save your progress to reduce the loss of progress if something were to happen.*